-(1) 1,181 of the 1,411 total gross producing wells are Laredo operated.
+- (1) 1,181 of the 1,411 total gross producing wells are Laredo operated. - (2) Includes Eastern Anadarko and Central Texas Panhandle. - (3) Includes Dalhart Basin and other New Ventures.

 Acreage

 The following table sets forth certain information regarding the developed and undeveloped acreage in which we own an interest as of December 31, 2012 for each of our core operating areas, including acreage held by production ("HBP").
 A majority of our developed acreage is subject to liens securing our senior secured credit facility.